 The virus arrived in Spain by the end of January 2020 and has recorded almost 2 and a half million cases to date with almost 70,000 people losing the battle against the virus.
 The situation now has come under a lot of control with the government making strict rules and restrictions to prevent the spread of the virus.
 The most important part of this battle against the virus has been the developments in the medical facilities and the sheer hard work of the medical staff to work day in day out to bring out people from the clutches of the virus.

-With the development of the vaccine, almost all people above 70 have been vaccinated with both doses against the coronavirus.
-More than 30 million people have been vaccinated completely with both doses among the whole population of Spain which is more than 60% of the total population of Spain.
-As of the current situation, the government of Spain on 26th July had scraped off the rule of people wearing face masks with certain rules and regulations that need to be followed by the people.
-The government has already mentioned where people can take off their masks and where people need to wear the mask, the places and the regulations are given as follows:
+With the development of the vaccine, almost all people above 70 got their two doses of the vaccine.
+More than 30 million people already have both shots among the whole population of Spain which is more than 60% of the total population.
+As of the current situation, the government of Spain on July 26th scraped off the rule of people wearing face masks with only certain rules and regulations.

-- Indoor facilities: People are required to wear their face masks inside any public indoor facilities such as cinemas, shopping malls, museums, and libraries.
+- Indoor facilities: People need to wear their face masks inside any public indoor facilities such as cinemas, shopping malls, museums, and libraries.

 - Public transportation: People need to wear a face mask whenever inside a mode of public transport.
 The only exception is when the medium of transport is open, like on the orlop of the boat but the people can open their mask only if they can maintain a significant distance away from each other.
 The significant distance is usually more than 1.5metre.

-- Events: People do need to wear their masks whenever they are at any big event outdoors, such as during any festival or concerts, where it becomes practically impossible for the people to maintain the significant distance required.
-The football stadiums have allowed audiences after more than a year with a capacity of 40% of the total population that can be allowed inside the stadium.
-Even though the people are allowed to enter the stadium to watch their favorite teams play, but the people need to wear a mask to stay at the stadium and enjoy the football.
-Tight restrictions have been imposed inside the stadium to make the wearing of the mask a compulsory practice as the consumption of any kind of food, drink or tobacco has been completely prohibited.
+- Events: People do need to wear their masks whenever they are at any big event outdoors, such as a festival or concert, where it becomes practically impossible to maintain the significant distance required.
+The football stadiums can receive audiences after more than a year with a capacity of 40% of their total capacity.

-- Schools: The new academic year might start from September and decisions are being made regarding the opening of the schools.
-Even if the schools open, the wearing of a face mask will be made mandatory for all the students who are above 6 years as most of the population of students are unvaccinated and only a part of the students have been vaccinated with the first dose of the vaccine.
+- Schools: The new academic year might start from September and decisions regarding the opening of the schools.
+Even if the schools open, students will need to wear a mask for all who are above 6 years as most of the population of students don’t have the two shots.

-The condition of the people against the covid 19 viruses in Spain has become a lot better almost 2/3rd of the population has been vaccinated against the virus.
-The people are allowed to go around outside without a face mask but are needed to wear a face mask wherever it is impossible to keep a significant distance from other people.
+The condition of the people against the covid 19 viruses in Spain has become a lot better almost 2/3rd of the population have both shots of the vaccine.
+People can go around outside without a face mask but they need to wear a face mask wherever it is impossible to keep a significant distance from other people.